 All of the parameters that pass Steps 2 and 3 are treatable at the treatment plant.
 No parameter would be considered an issue.
-Most E.coli sample counts are relatively low and the plant is fully capable of treating for bacterial parameters.
+Most E.coli sample counts are relatively low, and the plant is fully capable of treating for bacterial parameters.
 In addition, land uses surrounding the lake area, consistent with a threat of E.coli release, fall within the protection zones in the threats approach (discussed later).

 Raw water quality data was obtained from several sources.
-They are summarized below and were gathered by Quinte Conservation from the Ontario Ministry of the Environment and the Water and Waste Water Services at the Corporation of the County of Prince Edward:
+They are summarized below and were gathered by Quinte Conservation from the Ontario Ministry of the Environment and the Water and Wastewater Services at the Corporation of the County of Prince Edward:

-- Ontario Ministry of Environment (MOE) Drinking Water Information Systems data, Quinte Systems (2003-2009) - Water Treatment Plant lab results data provided by the municipality (2002-2008) - MOE Drinking Water Annual Compliance Inspection Reports (2004-2008)
+- Ontario Ministry of Environment (MOE) Drinking Water Information Systems data, Quinte Systems (2003-2009) - · Water Treatment Plant lab results data provided by the municipality (2002-2008) - MOE Drinking Water Annual Compliance Inspection Reports (2004-

 Threats to drinking water intakes may be determined from the vulnerability scores for each zone and the circumstances under which an activity would be a drinking water threat.
-The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 20108).
+The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in Part XII of the Technical Rules (MECP, 2021).
+The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 2018).
 Map 6-42 shows the location of the Ameliasburgh vulnerability zones.